 It is hoped that the new front-end process will result in agreements for many families and reduce the number of cases going to court.
 This will allow the Court to schedule Family Management Conferences instead of the current, usually brief, First Appearances in a courtroom.
 A Judicial Case Manager will schedule these conferences, taking into consideration the availability of the parties and lawyers, if they have them.

 Family Management Conferences will be on the record but may be held in a conference room.
+(Since May 2020, conferences in family and small claims matters are being conducted by telephone, audio- or video-conference.
+See Virtual conferences and hearings (by phone or video) for more information.)
 The judge conducting the conference will try to resolve the issues and may make interim(temporary) orders (or final orders by consent) as well as case management orders to ensure the matter is ready for trial if one is needed.
 If all issues aren’t resolved at a conference, the judge can refer the parties back to mediation, adjourn them to another conference, or have the matter set for a trial.

 Collaborative, user-centred, experimental and informed by evidence